brentelia/PSE-project/README.md

 # PSE-project
-A repository containing the main files for the first assignment of the Embedded System Design course of the Verona Univrsity.
+A repository containing the main files for the first assignment of the Embedded System Design course of the Verona University.

 ## Composition
 The repository is divided into three main parts :